Olympic Hot Springs Trip

 Since this is a full day biking & hiking adventure, riders must be prepared to handle any bike or trail related inconveniences such as; tire patch repairs, small bike adjustments, trail navigation, and minor trail accidents.
 (Tire patch kit, Bike tools, & First Aid Crash Kit will be included in your rental.)

-Hot Spring Disclaimer:
+Hot Springs Disclaimer:

 The Olympic Hot Spring pools are a bit silty and have some forest sediment in the pools.
 Some pools are hotter and cleaner than others.
 Since the pools can be hot, visitors do have to be careful how long they soak and make sure they bring plenty of water and snacks for energy.

 All eBikes must be returned by 4:30pm.
-In summer, sometimes as late as 6pm if you are transporting the bikes yourself and we have staff on hand(must set up in advance).
+In summer, sometimes as late as 6pm if you are transporting the bikes yourself and we have staff on hand (must set up in advance).

 Have questions?
 Call our office for more information here.